ivanoleinik/id2223kth.github.io/assignments/lab2/README.md

 - Loads a pretrained swedish tokenizer/feature-extractor

-- Downsamples the audio fromm 48Hz to 16Hz
+- Downsamples the audio from 48Hz to 16Hz

 - Removes the other features and downloads the audio to disk

 - Fine-tunes the pretrained general whisper model on this data, saving and loading checkpoints every thousand steps

+- The model is trained for 500 warm-up steps and reaches the learning rate of 1e-5 at the end of the warmup.

+- The learning rate is decreasing linearly for the rest of the training

 ## Evaluation